Skip to content

 Note

-Do not overtighten these screws, as this may make it difficult to insert the wheel in the next step.
+Do not overtighten these screws, as it can make it difficult to insert the wheel in the next step.

 Note

-While we mostly follow the same steps as the official swerve module assembly guide, we reordered steps 9, 10, and 11 because our modified wheel mount A has to be be installed before the wheel to prevent obstruction of one of the screw holes.
+While we mostly follow the same steps as the official swerve module assembly guide, we reordered steps 9, 10, and 11 because our modified wheel mount A must be installed before the wheel to avoid obstructing one of the screw holes.

 Tip